 "You need to wake up and stop the violence," she said.

-Maybe in the future, Levy said, she will be willing to talk at greater length about what she has gone through; but, for now, she would like to stop talking.
+Maybe in the future, she said, she'll be willing to talk at greater length about what she has gone through; but, for now, she would like to stop talking.

-"Give me a little time, to find a new norm," Susan said.
+“Give me a little time, to find a new norm," she said.